Traverse Gap: Geography

 The ancient channel at Browns Valley is a mile (1.6 km) wide and some 130 feet deeper than the surrounding terrain through which it was carved.
 The distance from Lake Traverse to Big Stone Lake is about 5 miles.
-The ancient channel through the moraine includes not only the land between those modern lakes, but the lakes themselves.
+The ancient channel through the moraine includes the lakes as well as the lake between the lakes.

 The continental divide crosses the gap transversely at its northern end.
 The Minnesota-South Dakota border longitudinally bisects the old channel.
 Roberts County is on the South Dakota side.
-To the east is Traverse County, Minnesota and the community of Browns Valley near the continental divide.
+To the east is Traverse County, Minnesota, and the community of Browns Valley near the continental divide.
 The southeast part of the gap is in Big Stone County, Minnesota.

 Human settlement

 1895 map of the region of southern Lake Agassiz, showing how the lake (its bed shown in green) funneled into the Traverse Gap at Lake Traverse.
 The squares are civil townships and sections within those townships under the Public Land Survey System used to subdivide public lands for sale.
 Minnesota is to the east (right) of the watercourses; North Dakota to the north and west (upper left) and South Dakota to the south and west.

 The area has seen human presence for thousands of years.
-A Paleo-Indian skeleton now known as "Browns Valley Man" was unearthed in 1933 under circumstances which suggested death or interment after deposition of the gravel but before creation of significant topsoil.
-Found with tools of the Clovis and Folsom types, the human remains have been dated approximately 9,000 years b.p.
+A Paleo-Indian skeleton known as "Browns Valley Man" was unearthed in 1933 under circumstances which suggested death or interment after deposition of the gravel but before creation of significant topsoil.
+Found with tools of the Clovis and Folsom types, the human remains have been dated approximately 9,000 years before present.

 The Traverse Gap was used by Native Americans, who "from time immemorial ... had placed two weather-beaten buffalo skulls where travelers paused to smoke a pipe at the divide."
 Its significance was also appreciated by early explorers, including Major Stephen Harriman Long, who led an expedition up the Minnesota River (then called St. Peter River) across the gap and down the Red River: